eamontoyaa/eamontoyaa.github.io/index.md

 - 🔍 My current research focuses on slope stability 💻, landslide hazard 🏔️, rainfall thresholds ⛈, and early warning systems 🚦.
 - 📚 In my PhD, I studied landslides induced by earthquakes through the implementation of physics-based numerical frameworks at regional and local scales.
 - 📚 In my master's, I studied block-in-matrix materials (bimrocks and bimsoils), their tortuous failure surfaces, and their implication on slope stability.
-- 👷‍♂️ I have worked in consulting as an engineering geologist and geotechnical engineer.
+- 👷‍♂️ I've worked in consulting as an engineering geologist and geotechnical engineer.
 - 💻 I'm passionate about developing open-source software to solve engineering problems, but also as a teaching tool 🧑‍🏫.
 I usually program in Python 🐍, but I also have basic knowledge of R and Matlab/Octave.
 - 🤝 I'm looking for people to collaborate with on open-source development and research projects.
 All ideas 💡 are welcome!